-- Beyond Avocado Taco (vegan): This is made up of Del Taco seasoned Beyond Meat plant-based crumbles, topped with avocado, lettuce, and tomatoes in a crunchy shell.
+- Beyond Avocado Taco (vegan): This is made up of Del Taco seasoned Beyond Meat vegan crumbles, topped with avocado, lettuce, and tomatoes in a crunchy shell.

-- Epic Beyond Original Mex Burrito: Loaded with Beyond Meat, slow-cooked beans made from scratch, cilantro-lime rice, fresh guacamole, and handmade pico de gallo in a flour tortilla, this burrito is 100% vegan.
+- Epic Beyond Original Mex Burrito: Loaded with Beyond Meat, slow-cooked beans made from scratch, cilantro-lime rice, fresh guacamole, and handmade pico de gallo in a flour tortilla, this burrito is 100 percent vegan.